At this stage, the program will primarily provide NGS data analysis service, including but not limited to:

 We are currently supported by the NeuroTechnology Studio, but our goal is to become financially self-sustaining within two years, by charging for our services.
 We plan to do this in two ways:

--A regular hourly charge, which we will set initially at a flat rate of $150/hour for all BWH labs.
+-A regular hourly charge, which we will set initially at a flat rate of $150/hour for all BWH/MGH/DFCI labs.
+(There is a 40% extra for external collaboration).
 Following a free initial meeting, we will estimate the amount of work and the cost of the project.
 For larger projects (involving a month or more of work) we hope to offer a lower hourly rate.

 -For longer-term collaborative projects, PI’s may wish to consider including a percentage of Dr Dong and/or hub staff members on their grants.
 We are happy to discuss this option in person.